-Prozac (fluoxetine) is an antidepressant medication.
+Prozac is the brand name for the antidepressant medication fluoxetine.
 It is a selective serotonin reuptake inhibitor (SSRI), which means it increases serotonin in the brain.
 It improves overall mood and boosts energy levels while also reducing anxiety and the urge to repeat tasks.

 Prozac works by balancing unbalanced chemicals in the brains of people with depression, anxiety, panic, or obsessive-compulsive symptoms.
-It treats major depressive disorder, obsessive-compulsive disorder (OCD), panic disorder, premenstrual dysphoric disorder (PMDD), and bulimia nervosa.
+It is a prescription drug that treats major depressive disorder, obsessive-compulsive disorder (OCD), panic disorder, premenstrual dysphoric disorder (PMDD), and bulimia nervosa.

-Prozac is sometimes used off-label to treat generalized anxiety disorder, migraine headaches, diabetic neuropathy, fibromyalgia, and neurocardiogenic syncope.
+Prozac is sometimes used off-label to treat generalized anxiety disorder, binge eating disorder, bulimia, panic attacks, migraine headaches, diabetic neuropathy, fibromyalgia, and neurocardiogenic syncope.
 It is also used in combination with olanzapine (Zyprexa) for treating manic depression associated with bipolar disorder or for those who have not had success with other antidepressants.

 Prozac should be used under a doctor’s supervision.
-Prozac is usually prescribed in doses ranging from 10 mg to 60 mg.
+Prozac is usually prescribed in doses ranging from 10 mg to 60 mg for the treatment of depression.
 Most doctors initially prescribe a low dosage of 10 mg to 20 mg and increase it as needed.
 Improvement usually occurs within a week or two but it could take up to a month to see improvement.
 People should take only the dosage prescribed and continue the prescription according to their doctor’s advice.

 Different doses of Prozac are used to treat different conditions, including: